vdods/lvd/README.md

 ## To-dos

+-   The package created should be `liblvd-X.Y.Z.deb` instead of `lvd-X.Y.Z.deb`.
+This would involve changing the cmake project name from `lvd` to `liblvd`.
+-   Consider also adding the major revision number to the library name, so that different major revisions can be installed at the same time.
+This would also involve changing the include dir name to include the major revision number.
 -   Use https://www.boost.org/doc/libs/1_36_0/doc/html/interprocess/streams.html for an `ostream` that writes to a vector.
 -   Need to ensure that the serialization of `std::unordered_map` and `std::unordered_set` produce